PCB Assembly (PCBA) Design Guide

 The next step is to test the custom prototype PCB in an engineering lab.
 Chances are, it won’t be perfect the first time.
 Your manufacturing team will continue to test, evaluate and optimize the design until it is ready to be programmed and brought to life.

-If the electronic circuit has programmable components such as microcontrollers and FPGAs, the manufacturer can upload the firmware for prototyping as well as full production.
+If the electronic circuit has programmable components such as microcontrollers and FPGAs, VCC will upload the firmware to the prototype.

-After the custom PCB prototype has been approved and any necessary components have been programmed, it’s time to move into full-scale production.
+After the custom PCB prototype has been approved, any necessary components have been ordered and programmed, it’s time to move into full-scale PCB assembly.

-- Plotter printer – a specialized printer used to create the design which becomes the foundation of the substrate
+- Automated solder paste machine – a specialized printer used to create the design which becomes the foundation of the substrate

 - SMT pick and place – for fast, automated placement of surface-mount components